The Abelian Sandpile Model on Fractal Graphs: Boundary Growth

 where $D_f = \frac{\log 6}{\log 3}$ is the fractal dimension of $HG$. \item $MG$:

 where $D_f = \frac{\log 6}{\log 2}$ is the fractal dimension of $MG$. \item $PG$:

-where $D_f = \frac{\log 5}{\log \frac{3 + \sqrt{5}}{2}} \approx 1.67$ is the fractal dimension of $PG$, \\ and $D_r = \frac{\log 5}{\log(1+\sqrt{3})} \approx 1.60$. \end{itemize} \end{prop}
+where ${D_f = \frac{\log 5}{\log \frac{3 + \sqrt{5}}{2}} \approx 1.67}$ is the fractal dimension of~$PG$, and ${D_r = \frac{\log 5}{\log(1+\sqrt{3})} \approx 1.60}$. \end{itemize} \end{prop}

-Note that PG is different from the other graphs.
-This is because the fractal dimension is calculated with respect to the euclidean metric, but we make use of the graph metric in the model.
+For explicit constructions of these graphs, see \cite{Strichartz} examples~$4.1.1$, $4.1.2$, and~$4.1.4$.
+Note that~$PG$ is different from the other graphs---the fractal dimension is calculated with respect to the Euclidean metric, but we make use of the graph metric in the model.